Ten years of earlier-signal practice — in twelve modules.

-Twelve modules · 340minutes total · designed to be read in one sitting on a Saturday morning, or in chunks across a week.
-Skip the modules you already lived through.
-The links at the end of each module take you to the live page where the module’s teaching is wired into the product.
+Twelve modules · 340 minutes total · designed to be read in one sitting on a Saturday morning, or in chunks across a week.
+Skip the modules you already know.
+Each module ends with links to the live page where its idea is wired into the product, so you can see it in action, not just read about it.

 Module 1 · 25 minutes